GreyPaperclip/cffa/Tutorials/RaspberryPI_deployment.md

     sudo apt install python3-pip
     ```

 15. As per https://docs.docker.com/engine/install/ubuntu/, remove any older traces of docker and install docker registry and GPG key.
-Configure the PI to use a stable repository not nightly or test
+Configure the Raspberry Pi to use a stable repository instead nightly or test

     ```shell
     sudo apt-get remove docker docker-engine docker.io containerd runc